Urban forests and promotion of native ecosystems in São Paulo, Brazil

 The initiatives presented here show how it is possible to slowly restore the biodiversity in the city by creating small interventions that will eventually integrate across the city.

-• These interventions in the west region of the city are especially successful examples NBS for combining the restoration of the flora and the protection of the water, either by preserving springs, or by creating rain gardens for a more effective water percolation in the soil.
+• These interventions in the west region of the city are especially successful examples NbS for combining the restoration of the flora and the protection of the water, either by preserving springs, or by creating rain gardens for a more effective water percolation in the soil.

 • Interventions increase the environmental quality in the city while promoting more social interactions and cohesion in different parts of the city.
 A sense of place-keeping is therefore created and shared among all those involved in these projects, and those that locally benefit from them.